 It’s got to be a pretty good gig to be Paul Krugman.
-He’s rich enough to bitch to about not being able to afford a home in St. John so, sigh, St. Croix has to do.
+He’s rich enough to bitch to The New Yorker about not being able to afford a home in St. John so, sigh, St. Croix has to do.
 He’s got tenure at the second-best college in New Jersey, an equally secure gig at the second-best newspaper in New York, and he’s even copped a Nobel Prize (economics, but still).
 He’s asked for his opinion on pop bands in a way that I’m pretty sure Milton Friedman or John Kenneth Galbraith never experienced (thank god for small favors).
-“The New Pornographers are probably technically better than Arcade Fire,” he’s solemnly sworn to “But what the hell?
+“The New Pornographers are probably technically better than Arcade Fire,” he’s solemnly sworn to Playboy.
+“But what the hell?
 It’s all good.”

-The man also known as Krugtron the Invincible is able to utter such fallacious conventional deep thoughts as “the Great Depression ended largely thanks to a guy named Adolf Hitler” and that the 9/11 attacks were just the ticket to goose the soft early-’00s economy in lower Manhattan (“All of a sudden, we need some new office buildings,” he actually wrote in the on September 14, 2001) and still be taken seriously.
+The man also known as Krugtron the Invincible is able to utter such fallacious conventional deep thoughts as “the Great Depression ended largely thanks to a guy named Adolf Hitler” and that the 9/11 attacks were just the ticket to goose the soft early-’00s economy in lower Manhattan (“All of a sudden, we need some new office buildings,” he actually wrote in the Times on September 14, 2001) and still be taken seriously.

 More at THE DAILY BEAST